anaef/lua-linear/doc/Core.md

 returned.
 All nested lists of numbers must have the same length.

+## `linear.tovector (list, selector)`

+Returns a vector with components selected from the specified list of tables.
+The function attempts to extract a value from each table.
+If the selector is a string, the function indexes the string as a key in each table; if the selector is a function, it is called with each table as its argument.
+The result of the indexing operation or of the function call must be a number or `nil`.
+If it is a number, the number is appended to the vector; if it is `nil`, the result is ignored.
+The function generates an error if the resulting vector would be empty.

 ## `linear.type (x|X)`

 Returns the string `"vector"` if the value is a vector, `"matrix"` if the value is a matrix, or